Music of My Heart

-"Music of My Heart" is a song by Cuban American recording artist Gloria Estefan and American boy band NSYNC.
-The teen pop song was written by Diane Warren and produced by David Foster, for the Wes Craven-directed movie Music of the Heart (1999).
+"Music of My Heart" is a song by Cuban-American recording artist Gloria Estefan and American boy band NSYNC.
+The teen pop song was written by Diane Warren and produced by David Foster, for the Wes Craven-directed movie of a similar name (1999).
 It was released as the first single from the soundtrack on August 2, 1999, through Miramax Records and Epic Records.

-The song peaked at number two on the Billboard Hot 100 in 1999, becoming Estefan's 11th and last top 10 hit.
-It was listed on the Billboard year-end chart at number 97.
-The single was certified Gold by the RIAA in the United States for sales of 500,000 copies.
+The song peaked at number two on the US Billboard Hot 100 chart in 1999.
+The single was certified gold by the Recording Industry Association of America (RIAA) in the United States for sales of 500,000 copies.
 "Music of My Heart" won the Billboard Music Award for Top Song from a Movie, and the Blockbuster Award for Best Pop Song in a Movie.
 It was also nominated for an Academy Award for Best Original Song, as well as Grammy Awards for Best Song Written for a Motion Picture and Best Pop Collaboration with Vocals.